 Cost of Attendance

-Dependent Care or Disability Related Expenses: an expense allowance for students with dependents or disabilities who may incur dependent care or disability related expenses to enable them to attend classes.
+Dependent Care or Disability Related Expenses: allowance for students with dependents or disabilities who may incur dependent care or disability related expenses to enable them to attend classes.
 Contact the Student Aid Office if you anticipate incurring these expenses.

 Calculating Aid Eligibility

 Expected Family Contribution (EFC): represents the amount you and your parents (if classified as a dependent student), or you (if classified as an independent student) and your spouse (if married) are expected to be able to provide to help meet your expenses for the enrollment period.
 You will not receive a bill for the EFC.
-Your EFC was calculated using a federal formula based on information you and your family provided on the Free Application for Federal Student Aid (FAFSA) and other documents submitted to our office.
+Your EFC was calculated by the Department of Education using a federal formula based on information you and your family provided on the Free Application for Federal Student Aid (FAFSA) and other documents submitted to our office.

 Total Financial Aid Eligibility: is the sum of the assistance for which you are eligible.